Skip to content

 To get most out of your metrics some SECURITY DEFINER wrappers functions called "helpers" are recommended on the DB-s under monitoring.
 See the detailed chapter on the "preparation" topic here for more details.

-6. Configure DB-s and metrics / intervals to be monitored
+6. Configure sources and metrics with intervals to be monitored

-• Via direct inserts into the Config DB pgwatch.monitored_db table
+• via direct inserts into the Config DB pgwatch.source table

 7. Start the pgwatch metrics collection agent